Shh, I’m writing a romance

 Characters that surprise

 I’m not a regular viewer of the British TV series TORCHWOOD but this week I was glued.
 Why?
-Well, aside from spotting James Marsden (Spike from Buffy the Vampire Slayer) taking a turn as Captain John Hart, I happened to turn on at an interesting spot.
+Well, aside from spotting James Marsden (Spike from Buffy the Vampire Slayer) taking a turn as Captain John Hart, I happened to turn on at an interesting spot where I found characters that surprised me.

 I could see a fight was coming – Captain Hart was drinking alone at a bar and then Captain Jack (the shows hero) comes through the bar doors.
 It had all the hallmarks of the westerns I endured as a kid.
 Except – the hero and villain kissed, and then they had the fight.